markcellus/dynamic-import/README.md

 A library that loads and caches files (and their contents) on-the-fly.
 Which is extremely helpful when preloading files in a browser, for instance.
 All different file types are supported including CSS, JavaScript, and HTML templates.

+Note that this package is transpiled using [Babel](https://github.com/babel/babel) and conforms to the [ECMAScript 6](http://es6-features.org/) standard, allowing it to utilize [fetch](https://fetch.spec.whatwg.org/) calls to make its requests.

 ## Usage